 The difference between business and ISO management system objectives

-On the other hand, an ISO management system objective is a specific goal that an organization sets to meet the requirements of a specific ISO management system standard, such as ISO 9001 (Quality Management), ISO 27001 (Information Security Management).
-ISO management system objectives are designed to improve the organization’s management practices, processes, and systems to meet the requirements of the relevant standard.
+On the other hand, an ISO management system objective is a specific goal that an organisation sets to meet the requirements of a specific ISO management system standard, such as ISO 9001 (Quality Management), ISO 27001 (Information Security Management).
+ISO management system objectives are designed to improve the organisation’s management practices, processes, and systems to meet the requirements of the relevant standard.
 These also need to be SMART.

 Subclause 6.3 - Planning of changes